pmatigakis/flightbot/README.md

     ./start_fg_on_air.sh

-6. To run FlightBot give the following command on the console and load an autopilot from the File menu..
+6. Run the Telemetry viewer using the following command

     ./run_flightbot.sh

+7. Run the sample autopilot using the following command

+    ./run_jython_autopilot.sh ../autopilots/simple

 # Documentation
 There isn't any documentation yet.
 However you can check how the sample autopilot at